 Applicants must submit the following materials through the online application portal to be considered for the fellowship.
 Include your first and last name in the file name for each document you submit.

 - Letter of interest

 - Personal statement outline applicant's research agenda - There is no page limit for the personal statement, but we encourage all applicants to provide enough information for the Committee on Demographic Training to make a thoughtful decision in respect to applicants’ interests, experience, and aspirations.
 Applications are generally 3-5 pages; however, successful applicants have submitted statements that range in length and scope.

 - Sample of written work or a recent publication

 The application deadline is rolling.
-Applications will start being reviewed in late February 2018.
-If submitting after this date, you may contact Kelsey Bogue to ask if there are positions still remaining.
+Applications will start being reviewed in late February 2019.
+If submitting after this, you may contact Kelsey Bogue to ask if there are positions still remaining.

 In keeping with its long-standing traditions and policies, the University of Chicago considers students, employees, applicants for admission or employment, and those seeking access to University programs on the basis of individual merit.
 The University does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law (including Title IX of the Education Amendments of 1972).
 For additional information regarding the University of Chicago’s Policy on Harassment, Discrimination, and Sexual Misconduct, please click here.